Does this mean you?

 How to comply

-Find out if the vehicle fuel economy information is available.
-You can do this with EECA’s Fuel Economy Label Generator – enter the VIN, registration plate, chassis number, model code or Japanese export certificate model code and variant.
+Find out if the Vehicle Emissions and Energy Economy information is available.
+You can do this with EECA’s Vehicle Emissions and Energy Economy Label Generator – enter the VIN, registration plate, chassis number, model code or Japanese export certificate model code and variant.

-If the vehicle fuel economy information is available, you must print a label in colour or greyscale to display on the vehicle.
+If the Vehicle Emissions and Energy Economy vehicle information is available, you must print a label in colour or greyscale to display on the vehicle.

-If it isn’t available for the vehicle you’re selling, you’ve met you legal obligations.
-If you print and display the “Not Available” label from the Fuel Economy Label Generator, it shows buyers and EECA’s compliance team you’ve made a genuine effort to obtain a label.
+If it isn’t available for the vehicle you’re selling, you’ve met your legal obligations.
+If you print and display the “Not Available” label from the Vehicle Emissions and Energy Economy Label Generator for that vehicle, it shows buyers and EECA’s compliance team you’ve made a genuine effort to obtain a label but information was not available.

 If the information is available you must display the label on the vehicle for sale so it’s clear and prominent, and obviously relates to the vehicle for sale.
 It must be easy to read from a reasonable distance, and either firmly attached to the vehicle and clearly visible from the outside, or displayed on an information stand next to the vehicle.
 Once the vehicle is sold, the label can be removed.
 A sold sign prevents any confusion for a recently sold vehicle displayed without a label.

-You don’t have to provide VFEL information if you’re selling a vehicle to another motor vehicle trader, or advertising it in a magazine or newspaper.
+You don’t have to provide Emissions and Energy Economy Label information if you’re selling a vehicle to another motor vehicle trader, or advertising it in a magazine or newspaper.

 Failure to comply with the Regulations can result in a penalty of up to $5,000 per offence (vehicle).